Learning Git can be a bit challenging for developers with a background in centralized version control systems. But it doesn’t have to be that way.

 However, even after all this time, there are some myths about Git that just won’t die.
 One of them is that Git is super hard to learn.
 From my experience, I can say that this isn’t true.

 Git was meant to provide a lot of power and flexibility to its users.
-He certainly allow you to use it in more complex or sophisticate ways.
+It certainly allows you to use it in more complex or sophisticate ways.
 But in practice, the basic commands you will use to get your daily work done are not that hard to learn.

 That being said, Git’s learning curve may present some challenging to people that are used to centralized systems.
 I think it’s human nature to try to find patterns and to map concepts between what you already know and what you’re trying to learn; but there are significant differences and this “mapping” often results in frustration.